-Eight new tenure-track faculty members representing a broad range of disciplines will be joining Macalester in the coming months.
-They are: Emily First, Geology; Gonzalo Guzmán, Educational Studies; Christina Hughes, Sociology; Alix Johnson, International Studies; Coral Lumbley, English; Joslenne Peña, Computer Science; Randy Reyes, Theater and Dance; and Michelle Tong, Biology.
+Nine new tenure-track faculty members representing a broad range of disciplines will be joining Macalester in the coming months.
+They are: Emily First, Geology; Gonzalo Guzmán, Educational Studies; Christina Hughes, Sociology; Alix Johnson, International Studies; Coral Lumbley, English; Joslenne Peña, Computer Science; Randy Reyes, Theater and Dance; Michelle Tong, Biology; and kt shorb, Theater and Dance.

 Professor First is an expert in experimental petrology, a field of study that utilizes high temperature and pressure experiments to examine how magmas and lavas cool and crystallize on Earth and other planets.
 Her current research examines how rocks from Earth interact with different wavelengths of light and how that data can reveal features of rocky exoplanets observed with the new James Webb Space Telescope.
 Dr. First plans to teach Mineralogy and an intro-level course on volcanoes.
 She was a postdoctoral research associate at Brown University from 2018-2020 and has been a 51 Pegasi b Fellow at Cornell University since 2020.
 Dr. First is from the Atlanta area and earned a BS in Geology and AB in French from the University of Georgia and her doctorate in Geology and Geophysics from the University of Hawaiʻi at Mānoa.